[ Printer Friendly Version ] [ Report Abuse ]

 "This is why we left early, no need to panic, we have over half an hour."
-Harry heard Mrs Weasley mutter from the front of the car several times.
+Harry heard Mrs Weasley utter from the front of the car several times.

-After the light had finally turned green, Mr Weasley stormed ahead, this lead him getting stopped but the police as he was "speeding in a crowded area" however, looking around, Harry say that there was only one other car driving on the road, anyway, Harry had to talk to the policeman, explaining that the Weasley's were his cousins from Iceland and therefore didn't know the speed limits around London.
-Harry had only just uttered this when he really wished that he had kept his mouth shout, the policeman was now rambling on about "then he should not be driving!
-I do not feel safe on these roads, my roads, when some Icelandic man, who does not know how to drive, is loose in them!"
+After the light had finally turned green, Mr Weasley stormed ahead, this led him getting stopped but the police as he was "speeding in a crowded area" however, looking around, Harry say that there was only one other car driving on the road, anyway, Harry had to talk to the policeman, explaining that the Weasley's were his cousins from Iceland and, therefore, didn't know the speed limits around London.
+Harry had only just uttered this when he really wished that he had kept his mouth shut, the policeman was now rambling on about "then he should not be driving!
+I do not feel safe on these roads, my roads, when some Icelandic man, who does not know how to drive, is loose on them!"

 Harry was amazed at what Hermione was saying, "This will definitely get us out of things."
 He said in an undertone to Ron.

 After five minutes of talking, Harry and the Weasley's were all staring at Hermione in amazement, she had done it, they were, once more, driving towards Kings Cross Station.
 Hermione was quietly smiling to herself, whilst Harry was trying his hardest not to question her, he didn't really want to know where she had learnt to talk herself out of, probably with that Harry had said, imprisonment.
 After another ten minutes of driving, they were finally pulling up at the Station.

 Like always, they had to run through a wall to get to the right platform - 9 3/4.
 Harry always hated doing this, since his brain screamed 'DON'T WALK INTO A SOLID BRICK WALL!'
 As soon as he started running.
 However, this part was quickly over.